koushik-kumar/AngularPractice/Angular Notes.md

 ## Notes
-- Anything that adds or deletes data from DOM should have * in the code,
+- Anything that adds or deletes data from DOM should have * in the code, *ngFor, *ngIf
+-